ppsspp18/Rainfall-Prediction/README.md

 # Rain Prediction Using Machine Learning

 This project aims to predict whether it will rain tomorrow using historical weather data.
-It involves data preprocessing, feature engineering, model training, and evaluation using both traditional machine learning models and deep learning techniques including **LSTM**, **GRU**, and **Learning with Prototypes (LWP)**.
+It involves data preprocessing, feature engineering, model training, and evaluation using both traditional machine learning models and deep learning techniques including **LSTM** and **GRU****.

 ---